DerekCresswell/GameDesign11/3 Top Down Arcade/5 HUD.md

 ![SliderComponentSetup](Images/SliderComponentSetup.JPG)

 Finally, you will see that the color of the color of the slider is an ugly off-white.
 It's probably better to make this red like the text we made.\
 This is a little odd, we can't just use the sliders that you see in the Slider component.
-Go to it's children and you will see one named "Fill", click this and set the color there under the "Image" component.\
+Go to its children and you will see one named "Fill", click this and set the color there under the "Image" component.\
 Now we should be good to go.
 Let's head back to the player health script.

 Make sure to anchor this slider to a corner, likely beside the health text.